 Winners of the EY Arcade National Competition 2014

 Business Studies - Winner of the 2013 Good Schools Guide Award for Excellence

-The Business & Economics Department has moved to a brand new area.
-There are three classrooms, a social learning zone with 4 networked computers and a large TV screen.
+The Business & Economics Department recently moved to a new area in Old School House.
+There are three classrooms, a social learning area with 4 networked computers and a large TV screen.
 The department also has a staff office.
-There are three full-time staff members and one part-time member of department.
+We are developing an Enterprise Hub area.

 Business & Economics - Staff Overview